 - Khaki (light tan)

-- Any top may include a small (under 4 inch) optional approved STEM owl mascot logo on the left breast.
-French Toast and Lands’ End both have approved logos.
+- The policy requires shirts with collars.
+Any top may include a small (under 4 inch) optional approved STEM owl mascot logo on the left breast.
+French Toast and Lands End both have approved logos.

-- Pants, shorts, skirts and skorts may not be denim, stretch fabric, rip stop nylon (like rain pants) or sweatpants.
+- Pants, shorts, skirts and skorts may not be denim, stretch fabric or sweatpants.
 Like shirts, they may not be plaid or striped, or bear decorations other than a small logo.

-- Pants may be standard fabrics with stretch added to them, but may not be stretchy legging-style or athletic pants (yoga pants, running pants etc).
+- Pants may be standard fabrics with stretch added to them, but may not be stretchy leggings-style or stretch / athletic pants (yoga pants, running pants etc).

-- Other than extremely short skirts, skirts of all lengths (including to the ankle or below) are in uniform.
+- Skirts of all lengths (including to the ankle or below) are in uniform.

 - Dresses may be jumper-style, worn with a STEM uniform shirt, or collared dresses (such as polo-shirt style).
 All dresses must be STEM uniform colors (black, navy blue, khaki).